Grid of Posts 3×2

 It’s not you it’s me…

 Another North West Passage 200 completed (#4), and with it the realisation that I’ve fallen out of love with Audax.
-Don’t get me wrong, I love the idea of randonneuring, but as with many ideas, a collision with reality is Read more
+Don’t get me wrong, I love the idea of randonneuring, but as with many ideas, a collision with reality is never far away.
+The weather was the best it has been for four years, just… Read more

 • What’s in the package, Dave?
 Thinking outside the box…

 I spent an hour and a half yesterday listening to Lionel Birnie and Richard Moore interviewing Dave Brailsford.
-The two main topics were TUEs/Corticosteroids/Tramadol (related to Fancy Bear(s) and the JTL accusations) and the contents of the medical package delivered by Read more
+The two main topics were TUEs/Corticosteroids/Tramadol (related to Fancy Bear(s) and the JTL accusations) and the contents of the medical package delivered by hand to Wiggins at the end of the 2011 Dauphiné Libéré by Simon Cope.
+Here… Read more

 • Oh dear what can the matter be?